anonaddy/addy.io/source/_articles/creating-new-email-aliases.md

 The alias will show up in your dashboard automatically as soon as it has forwarded its first email.

-This works the same way for custom domains, your aliases are created as soon as they receive their first email.
+This works the same way for custom domains and additional usernames, your aliases are created as soon as they receive their first email.

 <div class="flex justify-center my-8">
   <img class="shadow" src="/assets/img/help-alias.jpg" alt="New Alias" title="New Alias">
 </div>

+If you would like to create an alias at a shared domain e.g. @anonaddy.me then you must generate it beforehand using option 2 below.

 If you start receiving spam to the alias you can simply deactivate it or delete it all together!

 ## Option 2: Generate a unique random alias

-You can click the "Generate New Alias" button to generate a random UUID or random word (paid plans only) alias.
+You can click the "Generate New Alias" button on the website (or use the browser extension) to generate a random UUID or random word (paid plans only) alias.

 <div class="my-8">
   <img class="shadow" src="/assets/img/help-generate-alias.jpg" alt="Generate New Alias" title="Generate New Alias">